-The ELCA supports a wide variety of ministries aimed at welcoming and affirming the LGBT community.
+The ELCA supports various ministries aimed at welcoming and affirming the LGBT community.

-The Lutheran tradition, like other mainline Protestant traditions, has experienced infighting over doctrine and practice that has led to division.
+Like other mainline Protestant traditions, the Lutheran tradition has experienced infighting over doctrine and practice that has led to division.
 (Also see Do Lutherans Drink Alcohol?)

-- The Bible is the authority for doctrine and practice: Churches yield to the Bible; the Bible doesn’t yield churches.
-Denominations and churches, including their leaders, don’t determine truth and error, orthodoxy and heresy.
-According to historical Lutheran teaching, the ministry of church leaders, such as minister and theologians, are only valuable and beneficial as long as they reflect the truths revealed in Scripture, which is Spirit-inspired and error-less.
+- The Bible is the authority for doctrine and practice: Churches yield to the Bible; the Bible doesn’t yield to churches.
+Denominations and churches, including their leaders, don’t determine truth, error, orthodoxy, and heresy.
+According to historical Lutheran teaching, the ministry of church leaders, such as minister and theologians, are only valuable and beneficial as long as they reflect the truths revealed in Scripture, which is Spirit-inspired and errorless.

-- The Bible must be interpreted literally: Bible readers should interpret Scripture literally.
-The Bible sometimes uses figurative and symbolic language, but it doesn’t permit the reader to arbitrarily determine when that occurs.
+- Readers must interpret the Bible literally: Bible readers should interpret Scripture literally.
+The Bible sometimes uses figurative and symbolic language but doesn’t allow the reader to determine arbitrarily when that occurs.
 For example, the reader may interpret the trees clapping their hands figuratively (Isa.
-55:12) because that’s how the prophet intended the description to be understood, but the creation account (Gen. 1-2) can’t be interpreted figuratively because the author was writing a historical narrative.
+55:12) because the prophet intended the description to be understood, but readers can’t interpret the creation account (Gen. 1-2) figuratively because the author was writing a historical narrative.

 The LCMS and WELS’ commitment to Scripture leads them to embrace doctrines and practices the Bible affirms and to reject alternatives.
 Lutheran synods that align with shifting secular worldviews and social values don’t have such a commitment to Scripture.
 These differences lead to division within the tradition.
 (Also see What Bible Translation Do Lutherans Use?)

-- Restriction and latitude regarding LGBT issues: The LCMS and WELS believe that marriage is between one man and one woman, which is based on the teachings of the Bible.
-The Evangelical Lutheran Church in America, for example, allows individual congregations to decide matters like supporting same-sex marriage and ordaining people that don’t identify as heterosexual.
+- Restriction and latitude regarding LGBT issues: The LCMS and WELS believe that marriage is between one man and one woman, which comes from the teachings of the Bible.
+However, the Evangelical Lutheran Church in America allows individual congregations to decide matters like supporting same-sex marriage and ordaining people that don’t identify as heterosexual.

-- Ecumenical worship services: Ecumenical worship services involve participation from different churches, denominations, and sometimes different religions, for purpose of social and spiritual unity.
-Liberal Lutherans embrace such services for their promotion of religious tolerance and social unity.
+- Ecumenical worship services: Ecumenical worship services involve participation from different churches, denominations, and sometimes different religions for social and spiritual unity.
+Liberal Lutherans embrace such services to promote religious tolerance and social harmony.
 Conservative Lutherans believe participation is an expression of compromise.

-- Closed communion: Conservative synods like the LCMS and the WELS don’t open the Lord’s Table to anyone, but only people whose faith and lifestyle have been examined through the membership process.
-Liberal Lutheran churches practice “open communion” and offer the bread and cup to anyone.
+- Closed communion: Conservative synods like the LCMS and the WELS don’t open the Lord’s Table to anyone but only people whose faith and lifestyle have been examined through the membership process.
+Liberal Lutheran churches practice “open communion” and offer anyone communion.
 (Note: some conservative Protestant denominations offer “open communion” because they don’t attempt to police the Lord’s Supper.)

 - Creation and evolution: Conservative Lutheran synods embrace the doctrine of creation.
-They interpret the creation account in Genesis 1-2 literally and reject Darwinian evolution.
+They interpret the creation account in Genesis 1-2 and reject Darwinian evolution.
 Liberal Lutheran synods affirm general scientific consensus regarding the universe.
-This disagreement extends to other issues like abortion, gender identity, and marriage, as those topics are taught in the creation account.
+This disagreement extends to issues like abortion, gender identity, and marriage, as the creation account includes those topics.

-Martin Luther taught that homosexuality is sin.
+Martin Luther taught that homosexuality is a sin.
 He criticized same-gender sexual activity as well as those who permitted it.
-Luther was especially critical of when church leadership practiced or permitted homosexual activity.
+Luther was especially critical of when church leadership practiced or allowed homosexual activity.

 Please see related articles below